BYU-PCCL/z-machine-games/README.md

 # z-machine-games

 This repository contains various datasets of interactive fiction game used in training/testing learning agents.
+Keep in mind that there is overlap between game collections.

 ## Autoplay Game Suite